Return to top

 This recipe calls for simple ingredients.
 You can find all of them at your local grocery store – including the vegan egg roll wrappers.

-ingredients for easy homemade vegan egg rolls recipe
+Ingredients for vegan egg rolls recipe on a white background.

 Vegan Egg Roll Wrappers: I like to purchase vegan Nasoya egg roll wraps.
 Twin Dragon egg roll wrappers are also vegan.
 You can find them in the refrigerated section near the tofu.
 Whole Foods also carries vegan egg roll wraps.

 Vegetable Oil: Vegetable oil has a high smoke point which makes it a great frying oil.
-Peanut oil works great too.
+Peanut oil or coconut oil works great too.

-Veggies: For this recipe I use green cabbage, carrot, green onion, and mushrooms.
-You can use napa cabbage or coleslaw mix in place of the green cabbage.
+Veggies: I used shredded cabbage, carrots, green onions, and mushrooms.
+I also added cilantro for some herbal notes and extra flavor.
+You can also use napa cabbage or a coleslaw mix in place of the green cabbage.

-Salt: Don’t forget to add the salt.
+Salt: Don’t forget to add salt!
 Salt is what accentuates all the flavors we’ve packed into the egg roll filling.

 Make Filling: Add all the filling ingredients into a large bowl and toss together.